LT-IntroToAI-SY2526/assignment6-part2-per4-PieroLane/a6_part2_writeup.md

 Choose TWO features from your model and explain what their coefficients mean in plain English.
 For example: "Each additional bedroom increases the price by $___"

 **Feature 1:**
+Each addional bedroom increases the price by $6648.97.

 **Feature 2:**
+For every square foot, the price increases by $121.11.

 ---